MaxPlays/FileSort/README.md

         -r              Sort files in sub-directories
-        -m              Move the files into named folders -o              Only move the files into named folders but keep their names -h              Print this help screen
+        -m              Move the files into named folders -o              Only move the files into named folders but keep their names -f FORMAT       Change the name format of sorted files (Use [x] as a placeholder for the ascending number) -l              Fill the spaces before numbers with zeroes -h              Print this help screen
 ```